European Web Accessibility Laws and Policies establish several products and services that must be accessible in Europe.

 What? and Who Does the European Accessibility Act Cover?

-Since the European Accessibility Act’s objective is to bolster the accessibility of products and services in the EU for people with disabilities, it covers a number of products and services across the public and private sector that are deemed to be important to individuals with disabilities including:
+Since the European Accessibility Act’s objective is to bolster the accessibility of products and services in the EU for people with disabilities, it covers a number of products and services across the public and private sectors that are deemed to be important to individuals with disabilities including:

 - Computers, smartphones, laptops, tablets, and operating systems for those hardware systems